Our Mission

 Our History

 The Houston Arts Foundation (HAF) has been part of the community since 1965.
-Established originally as the Houston Municipal Art Foundation, the 501(c)(3) non-profit organization has always had as its purpose the preservation and conservation of public works of art in the City’s collection.
+Established originally as the Houston Municipal Art Foundation, the 501(c)(3) non-profit organization has always had as its purpose the conservation and restoration of public works of art in the City’s collection.
 Since its inception, it was closely aligned with the Houston Municipal Art Commission (MAC), which was established in 1965 by Houston Mayor Louie Welch.

 Art objects under HAF care require a minimum donation of 10 percent of their value to enter the collection.
 These initial funds are restricted and used specifically for the particular work of art.
 HAF also receives unrestricted funds.
 Unrestricted funds can be spent as deemed appropriate by HAF.
 Both restricted funds and unrestricted funds are used as needed to maintain the condition of the objects in the collection.